videojs/videojs-contrib-hls/README.md

 Issues that are currenty know about with workarounds.
 If you want to help find a solution that would be appreciated!

+### IE10 and Below
+As of version 5.0.0, IE10 and below are no longer supported.

 ### IE11
 In some IE11 setups there are issues working with its native HTML SourceBuffers functionality.
 This leads to various issues, such as